avanzzzi/hypy/README.md

 ```

 ## usage
-If you want use any functions and don't know parameters, you can use `hypy.py --help`
+If you don't know how to use hypy, you can use `hypy.py --help`
 ```
 hypy.py --help
 Usage: hypy.py [OPTIONS] COMMAND [ARGS]...